yuhanxiao20/biostat777-intro-yuhan-xiao/README.md

 Website Link: <https://yuhanx.com/biostat777-intro-yuhan-xiao/>

 Details: This website was created using Quarto in RStudio.
-It is deployed via GitHub pages.# biostat777-intro-yuhan-xiao
+It is deployed via GitHub pages.